The following post is from Shaina of Food for My Family and Olmanson Photography:

 Last week, Jessica shared five sources to find produce when you don’t grow your own, so I thought I’d follow up with a few things you can do know if you do grow your own or are planning to in the spring.
 While I grew up with a garden, not everyone did, and it can be a bit intimidating to think of digging in, planting seeds or tiny plants and then expecting to care for them and get them to grow if you’ve never done it before or never seen it done in your own backyard.
 Fortunately, you can start small and work your way up.

-I’ve found one of the easiest things to grow have been herbs.
+I’ve found one of the easiest things to grow has been herbs.
 Herbs are easy to use in meals, and they are also easy to keep in chopped or pesto form in the freezer at the end of the season.
 You don’t need a lot of room to grow herbs, and they tend to tolerate heat well.

 For years I lived in an apartment, and I grew my herbs in a pot or a container.
 Here are a few tricks to help you start an herb garden: